rschristopher/ischristtrue.com/src/doctrines/hell.md

  than the entire cosmos.
-The essence of God cannot be contained in all of the stars in existence, let alone the person of the son.
+The essence of God cannot be contained in all of the stars in existence, let alone the person of God.
 And yet, there He was.
 The creator of all, born in a manger.

-The human being is immortal, and still retains even after the fall, an immortal soul.
+The human soul is immortal, and even after the fall, we retain an immortal soul.
 We once beheld the face of God, and we shone with His radiance, with no shame or vulnerability in